thijmennijdam/Othello-GPT-FeatInterp/blogpost.md

 7. **Feature extraction:** A feature is considered significant for further analysis if a tile is consistently occupied in at least 99% of the board states, meaning the average score is 0.99 or higher.
 For example, in Figure 2, the B2 square on the 'Theirs' board meets these criteria.

-L1F193 is defined as a **board state feature** that activates when the B2 square is occupied by the opponent.
 The B2 tile, which surpasses the threshold, is referred to as a **board state property**[^1].
 When this board state property is associated with the current player, it is defined as a **mine board state property**, and when associated with the opponent, it is recognized as a **their board state property**.

-[^1]: This usage of "board state property" is broader than the definition provided by Karvonen et al. (2024)[[7]](#7), who define it as a classifier of the presence of a piece at a specific board square.
+[^1]: This definition of "board state property" is inspired by Karvonen et al. (2024)[[7]](#7) but is used more loosely, as Karvonen et al. (2024)[[7]](#7) define it as a classifier of the presence of a piece at a specific board square.
 Here, it refers to a tile that is consistently occupied in the top 1% quantile of board states for a feature's activations, suggesting that this feature could potentially classify the presence of a piece at this specific board square, although this has not been explicitly tested.

 <img src="data/extracted_notable_features/layer=1/expansion_factor=8/l1_penalty=0.01/n_games=25000/threshold=0.99/L1F193_total_moves=14750_M=0_T=1_B=0.png" alt="Example Image" width="80%" height="auto">